cwensel/cascading/README.md

 Thanks for using Cascading.

-## Cascading 3.2
+## Cascading 4.0

-Cascading 3 includes a few major changes and additions from prior major releases:
+Cascading 4 includes a few major changes and additions from prior major releases:

-* Complete re-write of the platform query planner and improvements to the planner API
-* Addition of Apache Tez as a supported runtime platform
-* Changes to the Tap/Scheme generic type signatures to support portability

-These changes hope to simplify the creation of new bindings to new platform implementations and to improve the performance of resulting applications.
+* TBD

 ## General Information: